Programpunkter

 Workshop; Governance – for successful integrated healthcare and care with distance spanning solutions

-Bengt Andersson, Niclas Forsling, Christine Gustafsson, Helinä Melkas
+Niclas Forsling, Christine Gustafsson, Helinä Melkas

 Tisdag 20 maj 2025 10:15 - 11:45 J2

-Welcome to this workshop based on Policy Brief VOPD/iHAC (www.integratedhealthandcare.com) experience from 45 iHAC Model Regions and projects and two local examples from South Karelia, Finland and Bornholm Denmark.During the workshop the next steps will be discussed based on Key Messages presented in the Policy Brief “Governance – for successful integrated healthcare and care with distance spanning solutions”.
+Welcome to this workshop based on Policy Brief VOPD/iHAC (www.integratedhealthandcare.com) experience from 45 iHAC Model Regions and projects and two local examples from South Karelia, Finland and Bornholm Denmark.During the workshop the next steps will be discussed based on Key Messages presented in the Policy Brief “Governance – for successful integrated healthcare and care with distance spanning solutions”. -- To participate in this workshop, you must register your interest by clicking the "Book" button.
+The purpose is to confirm that it will be a well-composed group.
+However, the main principle is that first come, first served.
+Only physical on-site participation is possible. --

 Nordic Hackathon for coordinated health and social care - Interoperability Lab Session

-Monica Winge, Alexander Berler
+Monica Winge, Jürgen Brandstätter, Hanna Pohjonen, Alexander Berler

 Tisdag 20 maj 2025 13:00 - 15:00 J1